googlearchive/backbonefire/README.md

 There are two primary ways to use the bindings:

-### METHOD 1: Backbone.Firebase.Collection (Recommended)
+### METHOD 1: Backbone.Firebase.Collection

-You will now have access to a new object, `Backbone.Firebase.Collection`.
+You will have access to a new object, `Backbone.Firebase.Collection`.
 You may extend this object, and must provide a URL or Firebase reference as the `firebase` property.
 For example: